webfrogs/xcode_shell/README.md

 This script is similar to "ipa-publish".
 Both of them are using to publish app to somewhere.
 But this script will publish app to [fir.im](http://fir.im).
 So it is more easier to use, as you don't need a special server and FTP.
 You can use it without any configration, unless you want to send email to notify somebody.

 ####Configure
 If you want to send email to notify somebody.
 Open the script, and changed the value of "email_reciver".
-This field may contain one or more than one email.
+This field may contain one or more than one emails.

 ####Usage:

-	ipa-publish-fir <project root path> [y <should send notification email>]
+	ipa-publish [-d directory>] [-e] [-l number] [-m message]

+####Options:

+	-d path		the root directory of project
+	-e		send email after publishing
+	-l number	limit of git log, which will be used as change log.
+	-m message	used as chang log

 ####Examples:

+    ~/xcode-shell/ipa-publish -d . -el20 -m "haha"	#Publish and send email.
+The change log on fir and in email will be "haha"+<last 20 logs of git>
-    ~/xcode-shell/ipa-publish-fir . y   #publish and send email ~/xcode-shell/ipa-publish-fir .     #just publish
+    ~/xcode-shell/ipa-publish -d .     			#just publish

 ##4.add @2x suffix to image files